A guide to South African payment rails

 Payment rails in South Africa

-Below is a list of the main payment rails in use across South Africa, including how they work and how they can meet different needs for enterprise businesses.
+Below is a list of the main payment rails in use across South Africa, including how they work and what makes each one suited to different types of transactions.

 Card rails